Explore Subject Public Health Guides

 A literature review is a comprehensive and up-to-date overview of published information on a subject area.
-Conducting a literature review demands a careful examination of a body of literature that has been published that helps answer your research question (See PICO).
-Literature reviewed includes scholarly journals, scholarly books, authoritative databases, primary sources and grey literature.
+Conducting a literature review demands a careful examination of a body of literature that has been published that helps answer your research question.
+Literature reviewed often includes scholarly articles, books, and reports.

 A literature review attempts to answer the following: